 Salesforce is far from the only enterprise collaboration tool that struggles with video, and it’s what Panopto does best.
 As video is increasingly used to power employee onboarding and training, sales enablement, corporate communications, and social learning, Panopto can provide an integrated, easy-to-use solution that works across all of these use cases.
 And because Panopto integrates into Salesforce, corporate learning management systems, enterprise networking and collaboration tools like SharePoint and Jive, and anything your IT department can dream up using Panopto’s API, it provides enables employees to use video within the software they already use on a daily basis.

-To give your organization a competitive advantage with an enterprise video platform that integrates across your business processes, contact a member of our team to schedule a demo or request a free trial today.
+To give your organization a competitive advantage with an enterprise video platform that integrates across your business processes, contact a member of our team to request a free trial today.